Chloroquine: Research

+In biomedicinal science, chloroquine is used for in vitro experiments to inhibit lysosomal degradation of protein products.

+SARS-CoV

 Chloroquine was proposed as a treatment for SARS, with in vitro tests inhibiting the severe acute respiratory syndrome coronavirus (SARS-CoV).
 In October 2004, a published report stated that chloroquine acts as an effective inhibitor of the replication of SARS-CoV in vitro.
 In August 2005, a peer-reviewed study confirmed and expanded upon the results.